nkefeyan-22-26/IV-Analysis-Replication/MidtermProject/README.md

 ## Causal Question
 Does having more children causally reduce parental labor supply (hours worked / earnings)?
-Because family size is a choice (endogenous), the authors instrument for it using the sex composition of the first two children — parents are more likely to have a third child if the first two are the same sex, a preference unrelated to labor market outcomes.
+Because family size is a choice (endogenous), the authors instrument for it using the sex composition of the first two children.
+They claim that parents are more likely to have a third child if the first two are the same sex, a preference unrelated to labor market outcomes.

 ## Data Source